TheDanielTp/University_Second-Semester_Project_Reddit/README.md

 Join community events, discussions, or challenges organized by subreddits or Reddit as a whole.
 Meetups: Connect with other Redditors in real life by attending or organizing local meetups and events.

-### Features

-Reddit offers a rich and diverse online community with countless opportunities for engagement, learning, and entertainment.
-By understanding its features, etiquette, and community dynamics, users can navigate Reddit effectively and make the most out of their experience.
-Whether you're seeking information, entertainment, or meaningful conversations, Reddit has something for everyone.

-#### Student Class

-- **Constructor**: Initializes a new student with essential details such as username, owlmail, password, full name, and student house.
-- **Account Functions**: Allows students to manage their account settings, including changing the username, password, and owlmail.
-- **Validation Functions**: Validates the format and uniqueness of a username, owlmail, and password.
-- **Find Functions**: Finds a student by their full name.

-#### Professor Class

-- **Constructor**: Initializes a new professor with essential details such as username, owlmail, password, and full name.
-- **Account Functions**: Allows professors to manage their account settings, including changing the username, password, and owlmail.
-- **Authority Functions**: Validates the format and uniqueness of a username, owlmail, and password.
-Checks password validity and retrieves user number based on owlmail.
-- **Professor Functions**: Allows professors to enroll in courses, view all courses taught by them, score students, and view comments.

-#### Course Class

-- **Constructor**: Initializes a new course with a title and assigns a professor if provided.
-- **Course Functions**: Allows adding students to the course, setting scores for students, and finding scores of students in the course.
-- **Find Functions**: Finds a course by its title.

-#### Hogwarts Class

-- **Rate Professor**: Allows users to rate a professor and add comments.
-- **View Student Info**: Displays detailed information about a student.
-- **Request Course**: Allows students to request a new course.
-- **Global Functions**: Displays information about all professors, students, and courses.
-Sets attributes and displays all professors, students, and courses.

-This program provides comprehensive functionality for managing the data of Hogwarts School, facilitating smooth operations and efficient organization.

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>